14-year-old excels in college classes in VSU’s dual enrollment program

 It also helps save money for those that qualify for funding.

-“The funding is a great benefit for families, they can get a jump start on college and start getting exposed to those areas they are thinking about.
-If they are thinking about the medical field, if they are thinking about a degree in nursing or English, they can start taking classes in those areas that apply to their college or high school standards,” said Ryyan Hogan, director of admissions.
+“The funding is a great benefit for families because they can get a jump start on college and start getting exposed to those areas they are thinking about.
+If they are thinking about the medical field, if they are thinking about a degree in nursing or English, they can start taking classes in those areas that apply towards their college or high school standards,” said Ryan Hogan, director of admissions.

 Fisher said he doesn’t know what he wants to become just yet.